Round Robin Vision Statement

 • Friday night wine tasting party featuring numerous local wineries

-• Fabulous awards banquet at an elegant local restaurant
+• Fabulous awards banquet at The Cobblestone, an elegant local restaurant

 • Distant teams can combine this tournament with the the Colgate Open and/or the US UDC on adjacent weekends